moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

     {
     }

 This class method is used to set up the planning scene that is used in the example.
 It creates a cylinder with dimensions specified by ``object.primitives[0].dimensions`` and position specified by ``pose.position.z`` and ``pose.position.x``.
 You can try changing these numbers to resize and move the cylinder around.
-If you move the cylinder out of the robot's reach, planning will fail.
+If we move the cylinder out of the robot's reach, planning will fail.

 .. code-block:: c++